Southwest Zone

 LAKE MARIE: Rainbow trout, yellow perch

 Lake Marie is a good spot for a quiet fishing experience.
 The lake has been stocked three times this year.
 This is a good lake to use scented bait.
-Fishing has been good for trout.
-Last updated 6/18/25.
+Fishing should be fair for trout.
+No recent reports.
+Last updated 7/92/25.

 LAKE SELMAC (Selmac Lake): Trout, largemouth bass, bluegill, crappie